-Doggie ownership is a grand thing, but coming into an existing ownership as a step-dad is another.
+Doggie ownership is a grand thing, but coming into existing ownership as a step-person is another.

 As Tommy espoused in Snatch when negotiating a purchase of a caravan, “Oh dogs.
 Sure.
 I like dags”.
 And who bloody wouldn’t?
 Now I don’t want to make this a mash note about my dog, because I can’t.
 I don’t have one.
 But, I would like to use the opportunity to highlight a forgotten subculture in the dog-people dynamic.
 The doggie stepdad.

 Yes, while dogs have been proven smarter than chimpanzees by ze Germans, and some can learn up to one thousand of our people words, as I trumpet the horn of “hoorah for doggies” and marvel at the squeaky chew toy of proven science, know that, much like Rodney Dangerfield, I get no respect.

 Backstory.
 I am a reformed cat person.
 And O, yea, while I may have sinned in the past, I have since seen the yellowed light of the Lord (in the form of a yellow lab) and have since reformed my wicked cat-serfdom ways.

 I’ve had three dogs in my life since my rebirth into the dog bowl of slobbered love.